Caregiver vs Caretaker: Real Differences in Senior Care

 Training, compensation, and legal responsibilities

-Professional caretakers complete formal training and earn certifications that show their expertise.
-These credentials—Certified Nursing Assistant (CNA), Home Health Aide (HHA), Personal Care Aide (PCA)—prepare them to manage medication, wound care, meal preparation, and companionship.
-They handle a wide range of responsibilities in senior care.
+Professional caretakers complete formal training and earn certifications that prove their expertise.
+Those credentials, Certified Nursing Assistant (CNA), Home Health Aide (HHA), Personal Care Aide (PCA), prepare them to manage medication, wound care, meal preparation, and companionship.
+They carry a lot of the load in senior care.

 The American Caregiver Association, established in 1985, is the national certifying body.
 It offers the National Caregiver Certification Course (NCCC), which covers medication management, vital signs monitoring, and dementia care.
 Specialized certifications are available for specific conditions and settings, like CNA and HHA credentials.